gabrielml/exercise-java-list/README.md

 ✅ TDD Coverage
 ---------------
-This section contains a screenshot of the test coverage report, demonstrating that every method has been thoroughly tested.
+This section contains a screenshot of the test coverage report, demonstrating that every method has been thoroughly tested.&nbsp;

 ![TDD Screenshot](/img/tdd.png)

 ## ℹ️ About